zhoudaxia233/bilibili-analyzer/README.md

 - Fetch detailed information about a single video using its URL or BVID
 - Fetch all videos from a user using their UID
+- Auto-detect if an identifier is a user UID or video BVID
 - Extract video subtitles using multiple methods (API, yt-dlp, Whisper AI)
 - Beautiful console output using rich formatting with progress indicators
 - Support for both bilibili.com and b23.tv URLs